awsdocs/amazon-chime-user-guide/doc_source/chime-create-account.md

 ## Scheduling meetings<a name="schedule"></a>

-For information about how to start scheduling meetings, see [Scheduling meetings using Amazon Chime](chime-schedule-meetings.md)\.
+If you have Amazon Chime Pro permissions, you can schedule meetings\.
+For more information, see [Scheduling meetings using Amazon Chime](chime-schedule-meetings.md)\.